-I Create a workspace with two projects, one for each core.
+- I Create a workspace with two projects, one for each core or set of cores. - 2 In the intended master project, choose Project>Options>Debugger>Multicore to open the Multicore options page.

-- 2 To configure the master project: - Choose Project>Options>Debugger>Multicore and select Enable multicore master mode.
-Specify the workspace path, project name, and configuration name to use when starting the slave session.
+3 Select Enable multicore master mode.
+Specify the options Slave workspace (path), Slave project (project name), and Slave configuration (build configuration).
+These settings are used when the slave session starts.

-- Choose Project>Options>C-SPY driver>Setup and select a Reset strategy, typically Hardware. - 3 To configure the slave project: - Select that project in the Workspace window, choose Project>Options>Debugger>Download and select Attach to running target. - Choose Project>Options>C-SPY driver>Setup and select a Reset strategy that does not affect the master session, typically Software. - 4 Make sure to use compatible settings for the debug probe for both projects. - 5 The master and slave instances are indicated in the main window title bar.
+- 4 Select the option Attach slave to running target.
+Use the Slave cores option to specify the number of cores in the slave project. - 5 Select appropriate reset strategies for both projects: - In the master project, choose Project>Options>C-SPY driver>Setup>Reset and select a reset strategy, typically Hardware - In the Workspace window, switch to the slave project.
+Then choose Project>Options>C-SPY driver>Setup>Reset and select a reset strategy for the slave session that does not affect the master session, typically Software. - 6 Make sure to use compatible settings for the debug probe for both projects. - 7 The master and slave instances are indicated in the main IDE window title bar.